matthewmerkas/kit/README.md

 You must grant the 'Firebase Cloud Messaging API Admin' role to your service account.

-You also need to enable [Cloud Messaging](https://console.cloud.google.com/marketplace/product/google/googlecloudmessaging.googleapis.com)
+You also need to enable [Firebase Cloud Messaging](https://console.cloud.google.com/apis/api/fcm.googleapis.com)